 It is better to solve the problem directly without the complexity of the problem.
 “Boss, I hope you don’t say it; for one thing it bothers me and then I do my best to do my best” “Note that you didn’t say,” I hope you don’t say anything like that, ” This is a generalization that a bad guy can possibly stop in.
 When you solve a direct problem in response to a specific example rather than generalizing the boss’s response

-Time is important, and so understand your boss’s behavior
+8. Time is important, so understanding your boss’s behavior

 Bad bosses often have trigger points that turn them off.
 If they are not highly toxic, they probably have situations and environments where they feel very comfortable and at the very least risk when they are struggling with their health.
 Study the boss to find the best time to face him.